tshepang/blog/content/rust-ecosystem-weaknesses.md

-These are problems Rust face that have nothing to do with its capabilities as a tool, but rather more requiring work on libraries, tooling, and advocacy:
+These are problems Rust face that have nothing to do with its capabilities as a tool, but rather requiring work on libraries, tooling, and advocacy:

-- iOS: Rust is not tier 1 on this major platform (installations number the 100s of millions), which would help it be an alternative to Swift (and Objective-C)
+- iOS: Rust is not tier 1 on this major platform (installations number in the 100s of millions), which would help it be an alternative to Swift (and Objective-C)
 - Android: Rust is not tier 1 on this major platform (installations number in the billions),